inspiration88/AI-Trading-Bot-By-GPT-4/readme.md

 ## Components

-1. `README.md` - Provides an overview of the AI trading bot and its components.

-2. `main.py` - The main script that serves as the control command for the bot, where all variables are set.
+1. `main.py` - The main script that serves as the control command for the bot, where all variables are set.

-3. `binance_config.py` - Contains the configuration for connecting to the Binance API, including the API key and secret.
+2. `binance_config.py` - Contains the configuration for connecting to the Binance API, including the API key and secret.
 Upload the file as binance_configSAMPLE.py, add your Binance keys, and rename the file to binance_config.py.

-4. `train.py` - Responsible for training the AI trading bot using historical data.
+3. `train.py` - Responsible for training the AI trading bot using historical data.
 It preprocesses data, creates and compiles the model, and trains the model using the trading environment.

-5. `trading_environment.py` - Contains the custom trading environment for the AI trading bot, based on OpenAI Gym.
+4. `trading_environment.py` - Contains the custom trading environment for the AI trading bot, based on OpenAI Gym.
 The environment defines the observation space, action space, and reward function.
 The reward function encourages the bot to make more trades when the account balance is closer to the initial balance and to focus on higher-quality trades as the balance increases.

-6. `backtesting.py` - Used to backtest the trained model on historical data.
+5. `backtesting.py` - Used to backtest the trained model on historical data.
 It simulates trading with the trained model and provides success rates to evaluate the model's performance before deploying it for live trading.

-7. `live_trading.py` - Responsible for executing live trades with the trained model using the Binance API.
+6. `live_trading.py` - Responsible for executing live trades with the trained model using the Binance API.
 The bot retrieves the latest market data, preprocesses it, and uses the model to predict the next action.
 The chosen action is then executed on the Binance platform.

-8. `performance_metrics.py` - Calculates various performance metrics, such as returns, Sharpe ratio, and drawdown, for the trading bot.
+7. `performance_metrics.py` - Calculates various performance metrics, such as returns, Sharpe ratio, and drawdown, for the trading bot.
 These metrics can be used to evaluate the performance of the bot and make adjustments as needed.

 ## Planed shortterm updates